easylist/easylist/README.md

 ## List Issues

+Filter issues can be raised via [email](mailto:easylist@protonmail.com) or via [github](https://github.com/easylist).
+Accountability & responsibility remain with the list authors and not with extentions and/or web browsers.

 Fix any false-positives that will remove legitimate content (within reason), if it prevents legitimate content from working correctly on a website.
  - Allow direct link fixes
  - Web page rendering issues